GLOBAL MARKETS-Blow-out U.S. jobs growth buoys dollar, hits stocks and bonds

 Stocks feel the pain https://tmsnrt.rs/3tq7bZA

-(Reporting by Huw Jones, additional reporting by Tom Westbrook and Saqib Ahmed; Editing by Shri Navaratnam, Clarence Fernandez and Chizu Nomiyama)
+(Reporting by Huw Jones, additional reporting by Tom Westbrook and Saqib Ahmed; Editing by Shri Navaratnam, Clarence Fernandez, Chizu Nomiyama and Sharon Singleton)

 ((tom.westbrook@tr.com; +65 6973 8284;))